nicdwilson/afp-rubriques-for-wordpress/README.md

 # AFP Rubriques for WordPress

-A WordPress plugin written for The Citizen, https://citizen.co.za, to facilitate the import of automated rubriques from Agence France Presses
+A WordPress plugin written for The Citizen, https://citizen.co.za, to facilitate the import of automated rubriques from Agence France Presse

 ## Filters